eantonini/Power_density_of_large_wind_farms/README.md

 ## Compiling WRF

+Please follow the instructions at https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php to install the required libraries.

-The following commands should be run from the WRF root directory:
+The following commands should then be run from the WRF root directory:

 * `>> ./clean  &> log.clean1`
 * `>> ./clean -a &> log.clean2`